wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/06-manage-channel-moderation.md

 What channel moderators restrict in channels:

-- **Starting new posts in a channel**.
-When moderation is turned on for a channel, only moderators can start new posts in that channel.
+- **Starting new posts in a channel** - When moderation is turned on for a channel, only moderators can start new posts in that channel.

-- **Reply to existing channel messages**.
-With moderation the overall ability of channel members to reply to posts can be restricted.
+- **Reply to existing channel messages** - With moderation the overall ability of channel members to reply to posts can be restricted.

-- **Channel messages submitted by bots**.
-Bots can be restricted from sending channel messages.
+- **Channel messages submitted by bots** - Bots can be restricted from sending channel messages.

-- **Channel messages submitted by connectors**.
-Just like bots, connectors can also be restricted from sending channel messages.
+- **Channel messages submitted by connectors** - Just like bots, connectors can also be restricted from sending channel messages.

 Channel moderation is available for **standard** channels.
 It's not available for the **General** channels or **private** channels.

 While there's no **Channel moderation** setting for **General** channels, you can configure the following settings to moderate **General** channels:

-- **Anyone can post messages**.
-No restrictions, moderation turned off.
+- **Anyone can post messages** - No restrictions, moderation turned off.

-- **Anyone can post; show alert that posting will notify everyone**.
-No restrictions but includes user notification to avoid spamming.
+- **Anyone can post; show alert that posting will notify everyone** - No restrictions but includes user notification to avoid spamming.

-- **Only owners can post messages**.
-Strict moderation, where only team owners can post messages.
+- **Only owners can post messages** - Strict moderation, where only team owners can post messages.